 The best oils to fry with have the highest smoke points which are all 450 or above.
 These include peanut oil, sunflower oil, corn oil, palm oil and avocado oil.
 I generally use peanut or sunflower oil.

 PRO TIP: To sear a steak, your pan should reach a temperature of 400-450 degrees.
 If using cast iron, you can also place you pan in a preheated oven to ensure it is exactly the correct temperature before setting it on the stove.

 Keep in mind that to sear a steak you aren’t deep fat frying, you’ll only need a very thin layer of oil to prevent sticking and only in a non-stick pan.
 Literally just a teaspoon for a 12 inch pan.
 Another trick is to heat the pan before you add the oil.

 Because of the maillard reaction, your steak will develop deep, rich flavor without any seasoning at all, but I do like to add just a little of my homemade steak seasoning.

 Kosher salt and freshly ground pepper are probably the most widely used.
 I like to blend mine with a little garlic powder and onion powder.
 I let it sit on my meat before searing so it flavors the exterior and when it falls off in the pan, it still leaves behind the essence.

 Some feel like this burns too much, but I like it brings out a deep caramel flavor and tastes delicious.
 I also make my steaks rare to medium rare, so it isn’t in the pan for as long to burn as it might be for a well done piece of meat.

 ONE.
 Choose your meat wisely.
-For a technique like this, a thick cut is best.
+For a technique like this, a thick cut of quality steak is best.
 This way you can develope a nice bark, but still have a red inside.
 A thin cut will cook too fast to allow it to have any pink on the inside.